-The Master's in Management consists of a core management curriculum, a supplemental core that emphasizes organizational change, an elective concentration and a capstone program.
+The Master's in Management consists of a core management curriculum, a supplemental core that emphasizes organizational change and a capstone program.
 Students will choose three courses (9 credits) from one of the concentrations listed below or they may work with their advisor to create a custom track based on their interests.
-During this program students also have the option of participating in a professional development seminar and mentoring program.

 Designed as a graduate seminar in process consultation, building on the content of previous Organizational Behavior and Organization Development courses.
 The emphasis is on the dynamics of the helping relationship and facilitative role of the change agent in organization change.
 The course examines theory, reflective learning and process observation, and applied examples through discussion, guest speakers, and case application.
 (Program Core Curriculum)

 This course focuses on economic decision making in business, where the application of economic theory guides an organization in achieving its aims or strategic objectives.
 Economics tools and applications are used to make decisions, assess outcomes and adjust strategy in a global context.
 The importance of information, competing with a market structure, pricing strategies for firms with varying market power and the nature of industries are covered.
 A global competitive analysis of a firm in a global market is conducted.
 A previous course that covers macro- and microeconomic theories is a prerequisite before taking this class.
 (Common Core Curriculum)

 Provides students an opportunity to develop and practice their writing skills for graduate coursework.
 Differences between academic and business writing are examined in terms of audience, purpose, format, and demands.
 Course includes examples of good academic writing and previews the final project and final project proposal for the MA in Management.
 (Common Core Curriculum)